gmlewis/irmf-slicer/README.md

 This slicer dices up your model (the IRMF shader) into slices (planes) that are perpendicular (normal) to the Z (up) axis.
 The slices are very thin and when stacked together, represent your solid model.

+The result is a ZIP file with all the slices in separate sub-folders named by the unique names of the materials.

 ## Why do I get a `Slice: compile shader` error?